 No. As a Maryland Heights resident, to receive the resident discount at Aquaport you will need to purchase your Maryland Heights' Resident Discount Card.
-You will purchase this card at the Maryland Heights Centre which is located in Aquaport's parking lot.
-Bring a photo I.D. and one other proof of residency with your name and address on it such as utility bill, bank statement, checkbook, etc. for each person in your household over the age of 18.
-For children ages 4 - 17, you will need to bring in one proof of parentage for each child you are purchasing a card for.
-This can be a report card, social security card, birth certificate, etc. The cost of each card is $5.
+You will purchase this card at the Maryland Heights Community Center which is located adjacent to Aquaport.
+Bring a photo I.D. and one other proof of residency with your name and address on it such as an unpaid utility bill, bank statement, voter ID card or occupancy permit (dated within 30 days) for each person in your household over the age of 18.
+For children ages 4 - 17, you will need to bring in one proof of guardianship for each child who needs a card.
+Proof of guardianship can be a report card, social security card, birth certificate, passport, or insurance card.
+The cost of each card is $5.

 As a Bridgeton resident, you will need to purchase a Bridgeton Resident ID card from the Bridgeton Community Center for each member of your household.

 As a Creve Coeur resident, you will need to purchase a Creve Coeur Resident ID card from the Creve Coeur Ice Rink.

 *The cost of a Maryland Heights Resident Discount Card is waived with the purchase of a community center membership*.